mikeroyal/Steam-Deck-Guide/README.md

 #### A guide covering Steam Deck including the applications and tools that will make you a better and more efficient with your Steam Deck  device.

-**Note: You can easily convert this markdown file to a PDF in [VSCode](https://code.visualstudio.com/) using this handy extension [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf).**
+**Note: You can easily convert this markdown file to a PDF in [VSCode](https://code.visualstudio.com/) using this handy extension [Markdown PDF](https://marketplace.visualstudio.com/items?itemName=yzane.markdown-pdf) or the handy online tool [AnyConv](https://anyconv.com/md-to-pdf-converter/).**

 **Note 2: This guide will constantly be updated with new info as becomes available and please feel to make an [issue](https://github.com/mikeroyal/Steam-Deck-Guide/issues) if you think something should be added.**